Vinyl is back – Or is it?

 If this trend continues could we see Independent record stores opening up again up and down the country in droves?
 Or I am thinking too much ahead of myself?

-What is this love of vinyl records?
+What does this love of vinyl records sound come from?

 It seems as if we can’t move on to the next level which is the digital age.